-The values of the coefficient $\lambda$ have been calculated by means of a mathematical model made with the following assumptions:
+The values of the coefficient λ have been calculated by means of a mathematical model made with the following assumptions:

-- only compressive stresses are transmitted; - the stresses in the compressed area are constant and equal to the design value $f_d$ of compressive resistance of ROBO®SLIDE L2 sheets (i.e. the stress block theory is adopted); - 3) stresses are always normal to the contact surface: a conservative hypothesis justified by the low coefficient of friction of ROBO®SLIDE L2 in contact with polished metal surfaces; - 4) the adjacent backing plates are perfectly rigid.
+- 1) only compressive stresses are transmitted; - 2) the stresses in the compressed area are constant and not larger than the design value of compressive resistance of ROBO®SLIDE L2 sheets $f_d = f_k/\gamma_m$ acc. to Annex D (i.e. the stress block theory is adopted); - stresses are always normal to the contact surface: a conservative hypothesis justified by the low coefficient of friction of ROBO[®]SLIDE L2 in contact with polished metal surfaces; - 4) the adjacent backing plates are perfectly rigid.